klysman08/klysman08/README.md

 Holder of a Master's degree in Data Science and a graduate degree in Production and Software Engineering.
 Experience bridging the gap between complex AI architecture and business growth.
 Expert in designing scalable Lakehouse solutions, FinOps and LLM integrations that drive operational efficiency.

-I have 10 years of experience in software.
+I have 10+ years of experience in software.
 I know which decisions matter and which don't.
 I know how to build scalable, maintainable, cost-effective solutions and guide teams to do the same.

-Professional experience: +10 years:

 Key Competences:<br>
 🧠 Systems Design / Operations Research <br>